← Back to 史記

 使

-In King Cheng's seventh year, on the day Yi Wei of the second month, the king walked from morning court at Zhou to Feng, sending the Grand Protector Duke Shao ahead to Luo to survey the land.
-In the third month, the Duke of Zhou went to plan Chengzhou Luoyi, divined about residing there, said it was auspicious, and so established the capital there.
+In King Cheng’s seventh year, in the second month on the day yiwei, the king’s court walked from Zhou to Feng and sent the Grand Protector Duke of Shao ahead to Luo to survey the land.
+In the third month the Duke of Zhou went to build Chengzhou at Luoyi, divined for a residence there, declared it auspicious, and established the capital there.

 7

-King Cheng grew up and could listen to government.
-Thereupon the Duke of Zhou then returned the government to King Cheng, and King Cheng held court.
-The Duke of Zhou substituting for King Cheng in governing, faced south and leaned on the armrest to receive the feudal lords in audience.
-When seven years had passed, he returned the government to King Cheng, faced north and took his position as minister, trembling as if in fear.
+King Cheng grew up and was able to listen to government.
+The Duke of Zhou then returned the government to King Cheng, and King Cheng approached the court.
+When the Duke of Zhou substituted for King Cheng in governing, he faced south and leaned on the armrest to receive the feudal lords.
+Seven years later he returned the government to King Cheng, faced north and took his place as minister, trembling as if in fear.

 8